omkarbajaj073/ViSQL/notes.md

     - Where clause TBD
     - Query TBD

-  - Describe table (if time permits)
+  - Describe table display
   - Natural join (if time permits)
   - Styling (if time permits)
   - Clean code for queries with decorator (if time permits)
   - Help page to explain basic things like regex and all. (if time permits.
 Static page)

 3. Bugs -